-Another internationally renowned cathedral works museum can be found in Siena, whose exhibition space is located inside what was designed to be the right-hand nave of the new cathedral.
-In the rooms on the ground floor there’s an important collection of 14th-century Sienese statues originating from the Cathedral’s facade.
-Admire the extraordinary marble statues depicting the Sybils, Prophets and Philosophers, carved by Nicola Pisano during his time as master mason (1285-1297).
-The room also contains a bas-relief depicting the Madonna on the Throne with Child and Cardinal Casini, by Jacopo della Quercia (1437-38), and the famous Tondo by Donatello with Madonna and Child, known as ‘del Perdono’ (1458).
+Another internationally renowned cathedral museum can be found in Siena, whose exhibition space is located inside what was designed to be the right-hand nave of the “new cathedral,” though the project was never finished.
+In the rooms on the ground floor there’s an important collection of 14th-century Sienese statues that were originally on the cathedral’s facade.
+You can also the extraordinary marble statues depicting the Sibyls, Prophets and Philosophers, carved by Nicola Pisano during his time as master mason (1285-1297).
+The room also contains a bas-relief depicting the Madonna Enthroned with Child and Cardinal Casini by Jacopo della Quercia (1437-38), and the famous Tondo by Donatello with the Madonna and Child, known as ‘del Perdono’ (1458).

-We move to Lucca where visiting the Cathedral’s Sacristy is a must see, home to the Ilaria del Carretto Monument.
-Since 1995 the room has been the location of the famous burial monument whom her husband Paolo Guinigi commissioned from Jacopo della Quercia in 1405, who crafted one of the absolute masterpieces in Italian 15th-century sculpture.
-The sacristy are houses several paintings including the “Madonna with Child and Saints Peter, Clement, Sebastian and Paul” by Domenico Ghirlandaio.
+We move to Lucca, where the cathedral’s sacristy is a must see, home to the funerary monument to Ilaria del Carretto, which her husband Paolo Guinigi commissioned from Jacopo della Quercia in 1405, crafting an absolute masterpieces of Italian 15th-century sculpture.
+The sacristy also houses several paintings including the Madonna and Child and Saints Peter, Clement, Sebastian and Paul by Domenico Ghirlandaio.

-One room houses 27 statues and 9 busts in marble from the outside of the baptistery.
-Room 7 is wholly dedicated to Giovanni Pisano: 7 marble works from 1306 to 1312, all from the outside of the Duomo, including the “Madonna del colloquio”.
-In Room 11 see the Cathedral’s treasure: 14 of the oldest and most religious pieces in the history of the Republic of Pisa, including a crucifix and an ivory Madonna by Giovanni Pisano, and the remains of the “Cintola del Duomo”, a belt in enamelled silver and gems on red damask, which embraced the entire Cathedral during solemn occasions.
+One room houses 27 statues and 9 busts in marble from the outside of the baptistery, while room 7 is entirely dedicated to Giovanni Pisano: 7 marble sculptures made between 1306 and 1312, all from the outside of the cathedral, including the Madonna del colloquio.
+Room 11 contains the cathedral’s “treasure”: 14 of the oldest and most religious pieces in the history of the Republic of Pisa, including a crucifix and an ivory Madonna by Giovanni Pisano and the remains of the “Cintola del Duomo,” a belt in enamelled silver and gems on red damask, which was wrapped around the outside of the cathedral during solemn occasions.